Neuroleptique/Barista-wanted/README.md

 - barista users will get notified through email if they opt-in for notification service
 - barista users can put themself available for individual shift
 - shop owner will then see all available baristas for the shift(s) posted and their contact info
+- users can add and edit their personal information at profile page

 **Link to project:** https://baristawanted.cyclic.app/

 ## How It's Made:
-**Tech used:** HTML, CSS, JavaScript, Node, Express, MongoDB, TailwindCSS, Google Maps API
+**Tech used:** EJS, CSS, JavaScript, Node, Express, MongoDB, TailwindCSS, Google Maps API, Cloudinary

 ## Packages/Dependencies used
-bcrypt, concurrently, connect-mongo, daisyui, dotenv, ejs, express, express-flash, express-session, express-flash, hcaptcha, method-override, mongodb, mongoose, morgan, nodemailer, nodemon, passport, passport-local, tailwindcss, validator
+bcrypt, concurrently, cloudinary, connect-mongo, daisyui, dotenv, ejs, express, express-flash, express-session, express-flash, hcaptcha, method-override, mongodb, mongoose, morgan, nodemailer, nodemon, passport, passport-local, tailwindcss, validator

 ## Install all the dependencies or node packages used for development via Terminal
 `npm install`